WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

 - Raider Social will be a way for Wright State students to connect and communinicate with each other.
 Raider Social will be exclusive to just Wright State students.

 ## N things of complexity (componets)

 - UI Design
-  - Creating a appealing and user friendly interface
+  - Creating a Interface that is both appealing to look at and easy to use for the end user.
+We will be creating cross platform (works on both Android and iOS) Mobile Application for the Frontend portion of our system.

 - Backend
-  - Writing the business logic and communicating with the database
+  - We will create a Server for our Frontend to communicate with.
+The Server will query the Database to fetch all the data that is required for our users to interact with the system.

 - Data Storage
-  - Persistent storage for user and app data
+  - We will setup a Database using PostgreSQL to persistantly store all of the data that our system utilizes, including the user data and other system data as well.

 - Deployment
-  - Deploying to GoDaddy
+  - The server will be hosted on the Internet so that any user with the access to the Internet can have access to our system.
+We will be using a hosting service such as GoDaddy to host our server.

 - Testing
-  - Testing the whole system to ensure functionality
+  - The whole system is going to be throughly tested for its functionality, implementation and to reduce the amount of Bugs so that our Raiders can have a smooth and bug free experience whist using our application.

 ## What language or technology stack or framework will be used (Why as well)?